top of page

 UPCOMING WORKSHOPS

-- Oct 25, 2025, 11:00 AM – 2:00 PMJoin us for pony rides, petting zoo, hay rides, face painting, pumpkin decorating, crafts, games, cider & donuts, live music plus a visit from George Washington and his horse!
+- Oct 25, 2025, 11:00 AM – 2:00 PMJoin us for pony rides, petting zoo, hay rides, face painting, pumpkin decorating, crafts, games, cider & donuts, and live music!
 Tickets - members: $15 adult/$10 child, non-members: $20 adult/$15 child.

 - Multiple DatesNov 05, 2025, 7:00 PM – 9:00 PMNeedlepoint a 1776 flag ornament for your holiday tree.
 We’ll kick off on Nov 5 with stitching, then return on Nov 19 to finish the ornament.
 Wine, cheese & sweet treats!